FelixdelasPozas/TrayWeather/readme.md

 ![icon](https://cloud.githubusercontent.com/assets/12167134/20938095/f03e2474-bbe9-11e6-83b9-e2bc8c716bf4.jpg)
 ![icon_menu](https://user-images.githubusercontent.com/12167134/121608218-c7e88c00-ca51-11eb-8501-9a45314cf2fc.png)

 Tray icon can also show the temperature alone or composed with the weather icon.
+It can also be configured to show two tray icons, one with the temperature and other with the weather icon.
 The temperature text color can be set by the user or can change dynamically between a range of colors according to the current value.

 ![icon_temp](https://user-images.githubusercontent.com/12167134/85929400-b6e05280-b8b4-11ea-9574-bf27537f38e3.png)